MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

         configMapFile: src/configmap
 ```

-This YAML example creates a ConfigMap by specifying the literal values directly as the **configMapArguments** input,
+This YAML example creates a `ConfigMap` by specifying the literal values directly as the `configMapArguments` input,
-and setting **forceUpdate** to true:
+and setting `forceUpdate` to `true`:

 ```YAML
     - task: Kubernetes@1